-His Excellency Badr Khamis Al-Shumaili, Executive Director of the Conformity and Standards Services Sector said the Council continues to strengthen its strategic partnerships with the government and private sector by applying quality standards and systems to ensure conformity of products and individuals, thereby enhancing safety and quality as well as competitiveness of Abu Dhabi regionally and internationally.
+H.E.
+Badr Khamis Al Shemaili, Executive Director of the Conformity and Standards Services Sector, emphasized ADQCC’s commitment to strengthening strategic partnerships with the public and private sectors.
+Through quality standards and regulations, ADQCC aims to ensure compliance, enhance safety and product quality, and boost the competitiveness of Abu Dhabi both regionally and internationally.

-The report reviewed the outcome of the 44th meeting of the Permanent Technical Committee for Abu Dhabi Technical Standards, held in the first quarter this year, where a technical document for a health program submitted by the Abu Dhabi Center for Public Health was discussed, apart from a study on the impact of applying the individual conformity program for school bus drivers and supervisors, in the light of the increase in accidents by 56% during 2016 -2022.
+The report also covered the outcomes of the 44th meeting of the Standard Technical Committee of Abu Dhabi Technical Standards.
+Discussions included a technical document for a health program requested by the Abu Dhabi Public Health Center and a study measuring the impact of the individual conformity program for school bus drivers and supervisors, which showed a 56% reduction in bus-related accidents from 2016 to 2022.

-The report stated that the Council adopted the Abu Dhabi Technical Standards for active work environment to promote physical fitness activities and sports in institutions and workplaces to improve the health of employees and raise their productivity, and in turn help nurture an active society.
-The need for the standards were presented to the Council by the Department of Community Development and the Abu Dhabi Sports Council.
-The submission was to promote a culture of physical activity in workplaces by implementing pioneering fitness practices and inculcating a culture of physical activity.
+Moreover, the Council adopted the Abu Dhabi Technical Standards for an Active Work Environment, aimed at promoting physical activity and sports in workplaces to improve employee health and foster an active society.
+These standards, proposed by the Department of Community Development and the Abu Dhabi Sports Council, aim to cultivate a culture of physical activity at work.

-The Conformity and Standards Services Sector also participated in the 48th session of the Middle East Energy Exhibition 2023 at the Dubai World Trade Center from 7 to 9 March to promote and market its 13 conformity programs in the energy sector.
+The Conformity and Standards Services Sector of the Council participated in the 48th Middle East Energy Exhibition 2023, held at the Dubai World Trade Center from March 7 to 9, to promote and market 13 conformity and standards programs in the energy sector.

 SOURCE